 - High solar output – more than the other 2 products.

 - It comes with a timer control for flexibility.
-However, it is not as flexible as the TACKLELIFE Solar.

 - It features a moisture sensor, which automates irrigation according to the moisture content of the soil.